In the heart of St Helier you’ll discover the story of Jersey - free entry

 Prices

-Discounted entry is applicable to booked groups of 10+ or more adults or seniors (combination thereof).
+Jersey Museum, Art Gallery and Victorian House is free of charge.
 There is no requirement to book if your group is fewer than 10 people.

 Jersey Schools